mc2-project/opaque-sql/README.md

 [![Build Status](https://travis-ci.org/mc2-project/opaque.svg?branch=openenclave)](https://travis-ci.org/mc2-project/opaque)

-Opaque is a package for Apache Spark SQL that enables encryption for DataFrames using Intel SGX trusted hardware.
+Opaque is a package for Apache Spark SQL that enables encryption for DataFrames using the OpenEnclave framework.
 The aim is to enable analytics on sensitive data in an untrusted cloud.
-Once the contents of a DataFrame are encrypted, subsequent operations will run within SGX enclaves.
+Once the contents of a DataFrame are encrypted, subsequent operations will run within hardware enclaves (such as Intel SGX).

-This project is based on our NSDI 2017 paper [1].
+This project is based on the following NSDI 2017 paper [1].
 The oblivious execution mode is not included in this release.

 This is an alpha preview of Opaque, which means the software is still in development (not production-ready!).
 It currently has the following limitations: